 Early Intervention Support Services (EISS)

 There are early intervention services available throughout the state.
-These short-term, mental health services are for adults who are experiencing significant emotional or psychiatric distress and are in need of immediate intervention.
+These short-term, mental health services are for adults who are experiencing significant emotional or psychiatric distress and need immediate intervention.
 Early Intervention Support Services offer crisis intervention and crisis stabilization services in a setting that is an alternative to hospital-based emergency room treatment.
 Outreach (non-office-based) services are available.

 Individuals are often enrolled in this program after presenting in an emergency room (ER) with psychological symptoms but do not require hospitalization.
 EISS allows individuals to schedule an intake session at a community mental health clinic; clinics that often have lengthy waitlists, so it’s an efficient way to “get in line”.